 The way tuna is caught affects everything from ocean health to working conditions on fishing boats:

-- Purse seine fishing – Uses large nets that catch large schools of tuna, often uses drifting rafts or FADs with sonar buoys to gather and locate tuna, operations are improving practices to reduce bycatch risks and juvenile catch
+- Purse seine fishing – Uses large nets to catch schools of tuna, often with drifting FADs and sonar buoys; operations are improving to reduce bycatch and juvenile catch

-- Longline fishing – Involves lines with thousands of hooks across miles of ocean, often catching unintended species like sharks, sea turtles and seabirds despite modifications like circle hooks
+- Longline fishing – Involves lines with thousands of hooks across miles of ocean, frequently catching unintended species like sharks, sea turtles, and seabirds despite modifications

-- Pole and line fishing – Catches tuna individually using poles, resulting in virtually no bycatch of sharks and manta’s, no habitat damage, by-catch of juvenile yellowfin is a risk factor.
+- Pole and line fishing – Catches tuna individually, resulting in virtually no shark or manta bycatch and no habitat damage, though juvenile yellowfin bycatch remains a risk

 - Method disclosure gaps – Many brands don’t specify fishing methods, making environmental impact evaluation impossible for consumers